mangopeaches/test-travis-ci/README.md

 ## Conclusion

 With test simple steps: enabling the repo, defining a .travis.yml config, and defining a phpunit.xml file we have very simply set up our project to automatically perform unit tests on commit.
+Now when a pull request is submitted the requester will automatically see whether or not the build has succeeded and can view the results of the build.